US waiver details

 Want some light reading?
 The section of the INA that explains which offences or threats make one inadmissible to the US is 3,154 words long.
 (When your eyeballs are bleeding and you can’t even remember your middle name anymore, contact us and we’ll help you make sense of it all)

-Remember: If you’re not sure if you need an entry waiver, there’s absolutely no cost to ask us.
-We can help you through this complicated process – and you won’t owe us a dime unless you decide to hire us to secure an entry waiver for you.
+Remember: If you’re not sure if you need an I-192 entry waiver, there’s absolutely no cost to ask us.
+We can help you through this complicated process – and you won’t owe us a dime unless you decide to hire us to help you with I-192 waiver application form.

 WHAT IS A “CRIME INVOLVING MORAL TURPITUDE”?